Myddleware/myddleware/docs/basic_usage.md

 ### Selecting data

-First, you need to choose your environment's source and target (with the connectors you have created first) 1, then you will select the two module you want in the transfer 2 and 3.
+First, you need to choose your environment's source and target connectors (see 1), then you will select the two modules you need to sync (see 2 & 3).

-You can visualize with the example:

 ![Create rule](images/basic_usage/rule/rule2.PNG)

-Do not forget to find a name for your rule or you won’t have access to the module selections.
+Do not forget to give a name to your rule or you won’t be able to select your modules.

-In our example we choose the e-shop s customers, wich have the information we need to fill the ```“Accounts”``` module in our target.
+In our example we chose **the e-shop s customers**, wich have the information we need to fill the ```Accounts``` module in our target.

-!> It is important to know exactly from wich modules the data you need are from, and in wich module you want them to be copied.
+!> It is important to know exactly from which module the data you need comes from, and in which module you want it to be copied.
+Indeed, you won't be able to change this part later.

-### Map your feilds
+### Mapping fields

-Once you did this step you can continue to the field mapping.
-It is the space where you can define the destination of each data, in the field you want it to be.
+Once you've named & decided on the modules you want to synchronise, you will be redirected to the fields mapping step.
+This is where you will define the general pattern for each data transfer made by your rule, field by field.

-To map your field, you just have to drag and drop your data in the area of the target field, like the email in the example
+To map your fields, you just have to drag and drop the source field to the target field.
+For instance, here we've selected the the source field **email** from the ```Customers``` module of our PrestaShop application and we've place it in the **email1** target field from the ```Accounts``` module of our SuiteCRM application.
+You can map as many fields as you need and can even send multiple sources into one target.

+> NB: please note you don't have to map **all** source/target fields, you can simply select a few if that's what you need.
+However, some of them will be required, depending on the target app

 ![Create rule](images/basic_usage/rule/rule3.PNG)

-Sometimes there are datas with a shape wich doesn’t correspond to the target.
-You can create a formula to adapt your data source, make it the shape it must have to be import in your target.
+### Apply formulas to transform data before it is sent to the target app

+Sometimes, the source data mapping doesn't quite match the target app's own mapping.
+But don't worry!
+Myddleware allows you to operate transformations on the data you want to send in order to fit with the target requirements.
+This is possible thanks to Myddleware's *formulas* system.
+Indeed, for each target field, you can create a formula to modify the source data to fit the type, length,... and other requirements from the target field.

 **Example:**
-We only avec first_name and last_name in our source, we want to have both in the field name.
-So, we drag and drop this two datas, and we create a formula to concat it.
+In our example, we want to map PrestaShop Customers' data to be sent to SuiteCRM's Accounts module.
+However, PrestaShop only maps Customers' **first_name** and **last_name** whereas SuiteCRM provides us with a **name** field.
+Ideally, we would want to add up our source's  **first_name** and **last_name** in order to fit SuiteCRM's name field's logic.
+To do so, we need to drag and drop this **first_name** and **last_name**, and create a formula to concatenate them.

 ![Create rule](images/basic_usage/rule/rule4.PNG)